 In several of my articles I mention the benefits of writing text or planning a communication activity, and then putting the material away overnight to return to it the following morning.
 I find this brings fresh insights that enable me to fine-tune and improve the material.
 A lot of creative people recommend the same.

-An article in The New York Times by Benedict Carey on 23 October 2007 also throws further light on the subject.
-An extract:
+An article in The New York Times by Benedict Carey on 23 October 2007 also throws further light on the subject:

 Our sleeping brain actively works on learned information